Liedzeit/returnofliedzeit/src/philosophy/Kirchberg2012.md

 ---
 layout: "layouts/simple.njk"
-title:  "The Origin of Consciousness and the Breakdown of Private Language  "
+title:  "The Origin of Consciousness and the Breakdown of Private Language (Kirchberg 2012) "
 description: "Lecture at the 2012 Austrian Ludwig Wittgenstein Symposium"
 venue: "Lecture at the 2012 Austrian Ludwig Wittgenstein Symposium"
 tags: "philosophy"